softchris/golang-book/01-basics/07-functions/README.md

-# Go from the beginning - functions
+# Using functions

-In this part, we will discuss how you can define and use functions.
+In this chapter, we will discuss how you can define and use functions.
 Functions are great when you have the same type of code used in many places.
-By using functions you thereby reduce repetition.
+By using functions, you thereby reduce repetition.

-##  Pre-Lecture Quiz

-TODO

 ## Introduction